fitch-connect-microfrontends-workshop/navbar/README.md

 1. Click on the yellowish rectangle at the bottom right
 1. Add a new module called `@fc/<your-microfrontend-repo-name>`.
 The URL is https://localhost:8080/js/app.js
 1. Refresh the page.
 Click on the nav link to go to your microfrontend.
 You should now see the hello world vue page!
+1. Implement a component or two
+1. Copy `.circleci/config.yml` file into your project.
+[Link](/.circleci/config.yml)
+1. Git commit and push
+1.